Haoming9810/CSS143B-2020Fall/homework/homework_2/problem_3.md

 [sketch source](http://www.urbansketchers.org/2009/12/sketching-at-historic-bookstore-in.html)

-This home is based on Programming Projects 8.2 & 8.3 on page 518 in Absolute Java 6th edition.
+This homework was developed based on Programming Projects 8.2 & 8.3 on page 518 in Absolute Java 6th edition.

 ## (30pt) Design OOP for A Media Store